PawseySC/container-workflows/_episodes/08-rstudio.md

 exercises: 0
 questions:
 objectives:
-- run an R workflow both through RStudio and the terminal using containers
+- Run an R workflow both through RStudio and the terminal using containers

 keypoints:
 ---